Woman smiling and leaning over computer.

 A general liability insurance policy is the coverage that most small business owners purchase first.
 It covers basic third-party (non-employee) liability claims, including bodily injury and property damage.
 The policy is especially beneficial for LLCs that invite the public into an office or storefront, handle delicate client equipment, or have an active social media presence (like graphic designers and advertisers).

 Commercial property insurance is critical for protecting your work equipment and your building, if you own it.
-This policy is valuable even if you’re renting an office space, as your landlord’s policy won’t cover your company’s belongings.
+This policy is valuable even if you’re renting an office space or commercial unit, like a childcare center, as your landlord’s policy won’t cover your company’s belongings.

 Technology errors and omissions insurance (tech E&O) combines errors and omissions insurance and cyber liability insurance.